-The Board, through the Audit Committee ("AC"), oversees and reviews the adequacy and effectiveness of the Group's internal control functions, the Group Corporate Governance, the system of ensuring integrity of financial reporting and assessing financial risk management.
+The Board, through the Audit Committee ("AC"), oversees and reviews the adequacy and effectiveness of the Group's internal control functions, the Group's Corporate Governance, and the system of ensuring integrity of financial reporting and assessing financial risk management.

 The AC is made up of four Directors, all of whom are independent, and is chaired by an independent non-executive Director.
+Two of the directors are concurrent members of the Board Risk Committee.
 The AC meets quarterly to exercise oversight of the management of financial risks, corporate governance and internal controls within the Group.